 As with any subject you study at school or university, there are always going to be certain key terms or phrases specific to that subject.
 Just as students of languages have to get to grips with conjugation, the past participle, and various cases and tenses, so too do economics students have their own terminology to navigate.

-There are some obvious economic terms that students will likely already be familiar with, such as:
+There are some obvious economic terms and topics that students will likely already be familiar with, such as:

 However, there are other terms that are core to economics, which may not immediately spring to mind, whether that’s GDP growth or hyperinflation.